Arrangements of Pseudocircles: On Digons and Triangles: Proof of Proposition

-Moreover, the blossom operation can be used to eliminate certain triangles in the touching graph.
-Assume $w_i$ and $w_j$ have a common touching, so $v, w_i, w_j$ form a triangle in the touching graph.
+The blossom operation can be used to eliminate triangles in the touching graph.
+Assume pseudocircles $w_i$ and $w_j$ touch, hence $v, w_i, w_j$ form a triangle in the touching graph.
 Then the blossom operation on $v$ destroys this triangle without creating a new one if and only if, along the pseudocircle~$v$, the two touchings with $w_i$ and $w_j$ are not consecutive.
-In Figure~\ref{fig:blossom_operation_graph} a triangle $\{v, w_1, w_2\}$ would result in the new triangle $\{v_1', w_1, w_2 \}$, while a triangle $\{v, w_1, w_3\}$ would not yield a new triangle.
+In Figure~\ref{fig:blossom_operation_graph} a triangle $\{v, w_1, w_2\}$ would result in the new triangle $\{v_1', w_1, w_2 \}$, while a triangle~$\{v, w_1, w_3\}$ would be eliminated without replacement.

 Using the blossom operation, we are now able to prove Proposition \ref{prop:trianglefree_tight}.